Ambrosio Angelini

 Ambrosio Angelini (1636–1710) was a Roman Catholic prelate who served as Bishop of Acquapendente (1697–1710).

 Biography

-Ambrosio Angelini was born in San Constance, Italy on 14 April 1636.
+Ambrosio Angelini was born in a small city, San Constance, Italy on 14 April 1636.
 On 20 November 1697, he was appointed during the papacy of Pope Innocent XII as Bishop of Acquapendente.
 On 24 November 1697, he was consecrated bishop by Pier Matteo Petrucci, Cardinal-Priest of San Marcello, with Prospero Bottini, Titular Archbishop of Myra, and Giuseppe Felice Barlacci, Bishop Emeritus of Narni, serving as co-consecrators.
 He served as Bishop of Acquapendente until his death on 9 December 1710.